hmc-sysadmin/labs/scripting.md

 with underscores.
 This is slightly counterinuitive but it works.
 The syntax of the find and replace command for strings in bash is `${string//pattern/replacement}`.
 Use regex to specify the pattern.
-Don’t forget to include any text you want to display, like the newly updated board and the letters that have been guessed.
+Don't forget to include any text you want to display, like the newly updated board and the letters that have been guessed.

-For the `else` case, we don’t need to make any changes to `$wip` because the letter isn’t in the word.
+For the `else` case, we don't need to make any changes to `$wip` because the letter isn't in the word.
 However, we do need to decrement the number of lives.
 You will need to use double parentheses (( )) to create a math environment, with a \$ in front of them to mark it as a variable.
 You also need to call `check_lives` to determine whether the user still has lives left or if the game is over.
 (You will write this function later.)
-Don’t forget `fi`.
+Don't forget `fi`.

 ## Write game function